 WHAT IS THE UCLA DAYS PROJECT?

 UCLA DAYS is funded by the National Institute of Mental Health (R01MH110476) in an effort to better understand the development of anxiety in children as they transition into adolescence.
 Participation in the study involves two visits to UCLA for the next three years.
 During the first visit children receive a comprehensive diagnostic evaluation, answer some parent/child questionnaires, play a series of computer tasks, and provide a blood and saliva sample.
 Kids are also given a special watch called an actigraph to wear for one week at night in between their first and second visit so that we can track their sleep habits.
 At their second visit children complete an fMRI (brain scan) and play another computer game.
-Parking during both sessions is free and we compensate families $100 for participation in the study.
-Families who choose to participate will come back once each year for three years, and they will be compensated for all follow up visits.
+Parking during both sessions will be paid for by the study, and we compensate families $100 for participation.
+Families who choose to participate will come back twice each year for three years, and they will be compensated for all follow up visits.

 WHY STUDY ANXIETY?